-In addition, at the onboarding stage and on a regular basis during the contractual relationship, Gucci assesses for each supplier for any possible reputational and criminal risks also in terms of Human Rights violations, through the available public sources and sanctioned lists.
+In addition, at the onboarding stage and on a regular basis during the contractual relationship, Gucci assesses for each supplier for any possible reputational and criminal risks also in terms of human rights violations (including forced labour and human trafficking), through the available public sources and sanctioned lists.

-Gucci feels our policies and management systems offer a robust action plan to combatting modern slavery, human trafficking and protecting human rights.
+Gucci feels our policies and management systems offer a robust framework for combatting modern slavery, human trafficking and protecting human rights.